 Utilities using Esri technology to integrate, view, and understand their data also have many tools available within ArcGIS to share this data.
 Sharing data more broadly with regional partners, regulatory agencies, and the public can improve planning, coordination, and response, making communities safer and more resilient.

-Over 90 percent of the 500 largest US utilities use ArcGIS to manage their water, wastewater, and stormwater infrastructure.
+Over 90 percent of the 500 largest US utilities use ArcGIS for water, wastewater, and stormwater infrastructure management.
 The ArcGIS system that your utility has likely already invested in for mapping can do so much more for your organization.
 ArcGIS capabilities range from facilitating better coordination and collaboration between field and office staff to visualizing and analyzing real-time data from across your service area to providing more precise, granular models of the performance and behavior of your critical plant and network assets.

 What steps can you take to start your real-time journey?